scrowder1172/MultiplicationGame/README.md

-# Challenge 03: Multiplication Game
+# Milestone 03: Multiplication Game

-## Hacking With Swift challenge 03
+## Hacking With Swift milestone 03

-This is Challenge 03 in Paul Hudson's 100 Days of SwiftUI course.
+This is Milestone 03 in Paul Hudson's 100 Days of SwiftUI course.
 The project creates an iOS app that kids can use to learn their multiplication tables.

 ## Course Link